 Yarn weight refers to the thickness of a strand of yarn.
 It is an important factor to consider when choosing yarn for a project because it determines the amount of yarn needed and the finished product’s drape, texture, and gauge.

-Yarn weight can range from lace to super bulky and is indicated by a number or category name, such as “fingering” or “worsted.”
+Yarn weights can range from lace to super bulky and is indicated by a number or category name, such as “fingering” or “worsted.”
 These categories were set as a standard in the US by the Craft Yarn Council.

 Using the appropriate yarn weight for a project can help ensure that it turns out as intended.

-What are Yarn Weight Numbers?
+What are Yarn Weights Numbers?

-Yarn weight actually has nothing to do with how much it weighs, but with the overall thickness of the strand of yarn.
+To truly begin understanding yarn weights, you will first need to know that yarn weight actually has nothing to do with how much it weighs, but with the overall thickness of the strand of yarn.

 These yarn weight numbers range from 0-7.
 Each weight also has a couple of names to it that may be a little easier to remember.
 The lower the number, the thinner the yarn is.
 Conversely, the higher the number, the thicker it is.